sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 **tutte_polynomial()**

-The Tutte polynomial.
+The Tutte polynomial of the underlying graph.
 Only defined for undirected sandpile graphs.

 OUTPUT: